Directed by Paul Landres

 Oregon Passage is an Allied Artists Western from 1958, shot on location in Oregon’s Deschutes National Forest, in both CinemaScope and DeLuxe color.
 These gorgeous vistas, in color and ‘Scope, and a really good score form Paul Dunlap give the picture production values beyond what we’re used to in a Landres picture.
 The fort, which had appeared in The Indian Fighter (1955), is impressive.
 The small Indian camp and undermanned cavalry patrols do give things away, however.
 No matter, this is one of Landres’ best.

 Lieut.
 Niles Ord (John Ericson) returns from a month-long patrol — he’s been trying to track down the Shoshoni warrior Black Eagle — to find the fort under a new, by-the-book commanding officer, Major Dane (Edward Plat, Chief on Get Smart).
 Niles once dated Dane’s wife Sylvia (Lola Albright), and he’s soon battling his C.O. as much as Black Eagle.
 The fact that Sylvia’s grown to detest her jealous husband and life on the frontier doesn’t help much.

-While Oregon Passage doesn’t always manage to ride around the usual cavalry picture conventions, it’s a tough, taut picture with a real edge to it.
+While Oregon Passage doesn’t always manage to ride around the usual cavalry movie conventions, it’s a tough, taut picture with a real edge to it.
 The action scenes, particularly the final raid on the fort, are well staged and rather brutal.